-3.3 Table 3.1 presents a list of topics and objectives that together form the back-bone of the SEA scope.
-Together they comprise a 'framework' under which to undertake assessment; derived from an understanding of policy context and baseline conditions.
+3.3 Table 3.1 presents a summary of topics and objectives that together form the backbone of the SEA scope.
+Together with the supporting appraisal questions they comprise a 'framework' (see SEA Scoping Report) under which to undertake assessment; derived from an understanding of policy context and baseline conditions.
 Only topics with the potential for significant effects to arise have been included in the framework, meaning that it focuses on the important issues.

-Table 3-1 The SEA framework
+Table 3-1 Summary of the SEA framework

 SEA topic SEA objective Biodiversity Protect, maintain, restore and enhance biodiversity habitats and species; achieving a net environmental gain and stronger ecological networks.
-Climatic Factors Avoid and manage flood risk and support the resilience of the (adaptation) Newbiggin Neighbourhood Plan area to the potential effects of climate change.
+Climatic Factors (adaptation) Avoid and manage flood risk and support the resilience of the Newbiggin Neighbourhood Plan area to the potential effects of climate change.
 Historic environment Protect, enhance and manage the integrity, distinctive character and setting of heritage assets and the wider built environment.
 Landscape Protect, enhance and manage the distinctive character and appearance of landscapes.
-Population and housing Provide everyone with the opportunity to live in good quality, affordable housing which meets the needs of occupiers throughout their lives.
+Water Protect and enhance water quality Population and housing Provide everyone with the opportunity to live in good quality, affordable housing which meets the needs of occupiers throughout their lives.